Getting to Know Allah

-Sometimes it is difficult to ascertain the moral or ethical imperative on which Allah bases His instructions.
-For example, His condoning of slavery and His condemning the practice of lending money at interest.
+Sometimes it is difficult to ascertain the moral or ethical imperative on which Allah bases His instructions; for example, His condoning slavery and condemning the practice of lending money at interest.
 Both convey an economic advantage to the slave-owner and the money-lender respectively.
 However, the transaction involving only money can be to the benefit of both contracting parties.
 The transaction in humanity, on the other hand, usually benefits only the title-holder while confining the other (the slave) to a life of servitude.

 A God’s Dilemma

-This interpretation notwithstanding, the Koran unambiguously allows slavery, including the enslavement of young women and girls and, what the Koran allows no one can deny, not even God’s Messenger; that would be like contradicting God.
-Yet, in many verses like those that follow, Allah appears to go out of his way to find excuses for freeing slaves.
-He even, in the following verse, calls “righteous” those who would spend their money to buy a slave’s freedom.
+Allah seems to be of two minds when it comes to slavery.
+The Koran unambiguously condones slavery, and what the Koran allows, no one can deny; that would be like contradicting God.
+Yet, in many verses like those that follow, God appears to go out of his way to find excuses for freeing slaves.
+He even calls “righteous” those who would spend their money “for the freeing of slaves.”

 2:177 Righteousness is not to turn your faces towards the East and the West; the righteous is he who believes in Allah, the Last Day, the angels, the Book and the Prophets; who gives of his money, in spite of loving it, to the near of kin, the orphans, the needy, the wayfarers and the beggars, and for the freeing of slaves; who performs the prayers and pays the alms-tax.
 Such are also those who keep their pledges once they have made them, and endure patiently privation, affliction and in times of fighting (in the Way of Allah).
 Those are the truthful and the God-Fearing.

-One of the ingenious contrivances which Allah uses to compel slave owners to free some of their slaves is requiring the freedom of a slave as penance for a transgression.
-In the following verse Allah makes the freeing of a believing slave part of the payment for the accidental killing of a believer by another believer.
+One of the contrivances that God uses to compel slave owners to free some of their slaves was requiring the freeing of a slave as penance for a transgression, such as part of the payment for the accidental killing of a believer by another believer.

 4:92 It is not given to a believer to kill another believer except by mistake; and he who kills a believer by mistake should free a slave who is a believer and pay blood-money to his relatives, unless they remit it as alms.
 If he happens to belong to a people who are your enemies, but he is a believer, then you should free a believing slave.
 If he belongs to a people bound with you by a compact, then blood-money should be paid to his relatives and a believing slave should be freed.
 As for him who has not the means, he should fast for two consecutive months, as a penance from Allah.
 Allah is All-Knowing, Wise!